-As United States Attorney, Mr. Jones personally led the team of prosecutors and investigators in the re-opened case of the 1963 bombing of the 16th Street Baptist Church in Birmingham.
+As United States Attorney, Mr. Jones personally led the team of prosecutors and investigators in the re-opened historic “cold case” of the 1963 bombing of the 16th Street Baptist Church in Birmingham.
 Mr. Jones served as lead trial attorney in the successful prosecutions of two former Ku Klux Klansmen for the murder of four young girls killed in the bombing.
-He also coordinated the federal and state task force that led to the indictment of notorious fugitive Eric Robert Rudolph, who ultimately pled guilty to four terrorist bombings and is serving a life sentence.
+He also coordinated the federal and state task force that led to the indictment and conviction of notorious fugitive Eric Robert Rudolph, who ultimately pled guilty to four terrorist bombings in Birmingham and Atlanta and who is currently serving a life sentence.

-In recognition of his work in the area of civil rights, the Birmingham Civil Rights Institute recently awarded Mr. Jones the 15th Anniversary Civil Rights Distinguished Service Award.
-He served as keynote speaker for the “We the People National Conference” in Washington, D.C. and is a regular presenter across the country at civil rights history workshops, law schools, Inns of Court and Continuing Legal Education seminars.
-He regularly provides legal commentary on local and national media programs such as 60 Minutes, Good Morning America, CNN Headline News and other television and radio programs.
+In recognition of his work in the area of civil rights, the Birmingham Civil Rights Institute awarded Mr. Jones the 15th Anniversary Civil Rights Distinguished Service Award.
+He is a regular presenter at Continuing Legal Education seminars, civil rights history workshops, law schools and Inns of Court.
+He has appeared on 60 Minutes, Good Morning America, The Today Show, the CBS Morning Show and regularly provides legal commentary on local and national media programs such as CNN Headline News, NPR and a variety of other television and radio programs.

 Admitted to practice: